 Most of the boss battles in Donkey Kong 64 have a random, convenient, COMPLETELY unnecessary exploding barrel in the middle of the room that, if removed, would make even the first boss impossible to defeat.

-Cut Man, from the very first Mega Man game, is weak against Guts Man's power.
+Cut Man, from Mega Man 1, is weak against Guts Man's power.
 Guts Man's power is simply being very, very strong.
 Mega Man can use this strength to lift giant brick blocks and throw them away or at enemies.
 And for a literal case of Elemental Rock-Paper-Scissors, guess who's got a few brick blocks in his arena for no particular reason?

-In Spyro 2, the boss Crush combines this with Tactical Suicide Boss.
+In Spyro 2: Ripto's Rage!, the boss Crush combines this with Tactical Suicide Boss.
 He fights you in an arena where using his giant club sends debris falling on him from the ceiling, the only thing that injures him.
 He has plenty of other attacks as well, but if you annoy him he'll keep using his club.

 In Attack of the Rhynocs, Ripto is defeated by leading him into destroying the three statues throughout his throne room.